mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_database_instance.html.markdown

 * `state` - Current state of the Federated Database Instance:
   * `ACTIVE` - The Federated Database Instance is active and verified.
 You can query the data stores associated with the Federated Database Instance.
   * `DELETED` - The Federated Database Instance was deleted.
+* `aws.0.iam_assumed_role_arn` - Amazon Resource Name (ARN) of the IAM Role that the Federated Database Instance assumes when accessing S3 Bucket data stores.
+The IAM Role must support the following actions against each S3 bucket:
+  * `s3:GetObject`
+  * `s3:ListBucket`
+  * `s3:GetObjectVersion`

+  For more information on S3 actions, see [Actions, Resources, and Condition Keys for Amazon S3](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazons3.html).

+* `aws.0.iam_user_arn` - Amazon Resource Name (ARN) of the user that the Federated Database Instance assumes when accessing S3 Bucket data stores.
+* `aws.0.external_id` - Unique identifier associated with the IAM Role that the Federated Database Instance assumes when accessing the data stores.
 * `storage_databases` - Configuration details for mapping each data store to queryable databases and collections.
 For complete documentation on this object and its nested fields, see [databases](https://docs.mongodb.com/datalake/reference/format/data-lake-configuration#std-label-datalake-databases-reference).
 An empty object indicates that the Federated Database Instance has no mapping configuration for any data store.
   * `storage_databases.#.name` - Name of the database to which the Federated Database Instance maps the data contained in the data store.
   * `storage_databases.#.collections` -     Array of objects where each object represents a collection and data sources that map to a [stores](https://docs.mongodb.com/datalake/reference/format/data-lake-configuration#mongodb-datalakeconf-datalakeconf.stores) data store.